 * * * * * * * * * *

-(2) Leave any high-heeled shoes at home.
+(2) Leave any high-heeled shoes at home, even if it’s your wedding day.
 The slope of half the streets you’ll be navigating will make you want to chuck them into the nearest trash can.
 Which brings me to my next point …

 (3) Trash cans are not always easy to find.
 When you do find them, you’re likely to see multiple cans with labels like recycle, compost and landfill … and you quickly learn the sorting process.
 (Nicely done, California.)
 The problem is that you can’t always find them.
 While in Chinatown one day, I searched three or four blocks to find a receptacle in which I could discard a wad of chewed gum until I finally came upon this one on a busy city street.